grantjenks/free-python-games/docs/lesson-plan.rst

 Bible Story
 ...........

+* John - God the Debugger - Jesus Heals the Blind Man

 * Revelation 21 - God the Recreator

   1. When does the new heaven and new earth occur?